rajandev17/Plasma/README.md

 ## Work In Progress 🚧

-Plasma is an Benchmark Android Application relying on [TheMovieDB](https://www.themoviedb.org) Open API to display trending movie information, search movie and TV Shows, Watch list movies based on user.
-All the user credentials are saved Locally inside SQLite database.
+Plasma is an Benchmark Android Application relying on [TheMovieDB](https://www.themoviedb.org) Open API to display trending movie information, search movies and TV Shows, Watch list movies based on user.
+All the user credentials are saved Locally inside SQLite database using Room DB.

 ```100% Kotlin <3 <3```